kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 - With [PEP585](https://peps.python.org/pep-0585/) and [PEP563](https://peps.python.org/pep-0563/), importing certain
-  generic collection types from `typing` has been [deprecated](https://peps.python.org/pep-0585/#implementation) in favor for using the types in `collections.abc` or generic type hints (like `list`) from the standard library.
+  generic collection types from `typing` has been [deprecated](https://peps.python.org/pep-0585/#implementation) in favor for using the types in `collections.abc` or generic collection type hints (like `list`) from the standard library.
-  If you'd like to use types from `collections.abc`, you can check the Python version at runtime (`collections.abc` types did not have [] notation added until 3.9).
+  If you'd like to use types from `collections.abc`, you can check the Python version at runtime (`collections.abc` types did not have [] notation / indexing support added until 3.9).

 ```python
 import sys